Estee Nack – “Balandas” review

 augustgreene_albumart_02.clean

-August Greene is a newly formed supergroup consisting of Chicago MC Common, Detroit producer Karriem Riggins & Houston jazz pianist Robert Glasper.
+August Greene is a newly formed supergroup consisting of Chicago, Illinois emcee Common as well as Detroit, Michigan producer Karriem Riggins & Houston, Texas jazz pianist Robert Glasper.
 The 3 have worked extensively on Common’s last album Black America Again in Late 2016, but now they are coming together for an official full-length album.

 The opener “Meditation” talks about how the trio can’t fall over a mellow instrumental & the next song “Black Kennedy” is a vivid description of just that over a jazzy piano instrumental.
 The track “Let’s Go” gets spiritual over a soothing beat while the song “Practice” insightfully talks about life itself over a piano & punchy drums.
 The track “Fly Away” talks about relationships over a tribal beat while “Aya” is a soothing 4 minute instrumental with a piano & beautiful background vocals.